eyereasoner/eye-js/README.md

 ## Browser Builds

-For convenience we provide deploy bundled versions of the eyereasoner on github pages which can be directly used in an html script as shown in [this example](https://github.com/eyereasoner/eye-js/tree/main/examples/prebuilt/index.html) which is also [deployed on github pages](https://eyereasoner.github.io/eye-js/example/index.html).
+For convenience we provide deploy bundled versions of the eyereasoner on github pages which can be directly used in an HTML document as shown in [this example](https://github.com/eyereasoner/eye-js/tree/main/examples/prebuilt/index.html) which is also [deployed on github pages](https://eyereasoner.github.io/eye-js/example/index.html).

 There is a bundled version for each release - which can be found at the url:
 <p align=center>